wilsonify/wilsonify.github.io/content/recipes/BLACK BEAN TORTAS WITH COCONUT CHIPOTLE MAYO25.md

 1 First, make the mayo.
 Throw all those mayo ingredients in your blender or food processor

-and run that motherfucker on high for about a minute so everything is good and mixed.
+and run that mother er on high for about a minute so everything is good and mixed.
 Taste

 and see if you want more hot sauce.
 Pour this all in a cup or bowl and store it in the fridge

 until you need it.
-It will thicken in there, just fucking be patient.
+It will thicken in there, just  be patient.

 2 Next, make the beans.
 Heat the oil in a large soup pot over medium heat.
 Throw in the